xg01/elden-ring-theorycrafting/README.md

 A collection of optimization algorithms, tabulated data, and scripts for assistance for build customization.

 ## Setup
-Various scripts are included to handle the process of scraping data from Fextralife, setting up a local SQLite database, and migrating scraped data to a local SQLite database.
+Utility scripts are included to handle the process of scraping data from Fextralife, setting up a local SQLite database, and migrating scraped data to a local SQLite database.

 It is assumed that the Nix project manager will be used to obtain project dependencies.